MG-/FreeBSD-live-desktop-installer/README.md

 FreeBSD 14.1 automated installation of a X.org graphical environment

 This is an experimental set of scripts that's supposed to auto-install a basic graphical X screen from the "live shell" command-line that can be chosen in the FreeBSD 14.1 boot-only iso.
-(And most other iso's) The system will run fully in RAM, so there's no permanent storage, At this moment this automation only exists for Qemu and Virtualbox.
+(And most other iso's) The system will run fully in RAM, so there's no permanent storage.
+At this moment this automation only exists for Qemu and Virtualbox.

 Requirements: